IIIF/api/source/api/image/2.1/index.md

 ##  6. Compliance Levels

-The Image Information document _MUST_ specify the extent to which the API is supported by including a compliance level URI as the first entry in the `profile` property.
+The image information document _MUST_ specify the extent to which the API is supported by including a compliance level URI as the first entry in the `profile` property.
 This URI links to a description of the highest compliance level for which all requirements are met.
 The URI _MUST_ be one of those listed in the [Image API Compliance][compliance] document.
-This description contains the set of features required by the profile, as discussed in [Image Information][image-information].
+This description contains the set of features required by the profile, as discussed in the [Image Information][image-information] section.
 A server _MAY_ declare different compliance levels for images with different identifiers.

 The compliance level URI _MAY_ also be given in the HTTP Link header ([RFC5988][rfc-5988]) with the parameter `rel="profile"`, and thus a complete header might look like: